Hiatal hernia: Surgery

 In some unusual instances, as when the hiatal hernia is unusually large, or is of the paraesophageal type, it may cause esophageal stricture or severe discomfort.
 About 5% of hiatal hernias are paraesophageal.
-If symptoms from such a hernia are severe for example if chronic acid reflux threatens to severely injure the esophagus or is causing Barrett's esophagus, surgery is sometimes recommended.
-However surgery has its own risks including death and disability, so that even for large or paraesophageal hernias, watchful waiting may on balance be safer and cause fewer problems than surgery.
+If symptoms from such a hernia are severe, for example, if chronic acid reflux threatens to severely injure the esophagus or is causing Barrett's esophagus, surgery is sometimes recommended.
+However, surgery has its risks, including death and disability, so that even for large or paraesophageal hernias, watchful waiting may, on balance, be safer and cause fewer problems than surgery.
 Complications from surgical procedures to correct a hiatal hernia may include gas bloat syndrome, dysphagia (trouble swallowing), dumping syndrome, excessive scarring, and rarely, achalasia.
 Surgical procedures sometimes fail over time, requiring a second surgery to make repairs.

 One surgical procedure used is called Nissen fundoplication.
 In fundoplication, the gastric fundus (upper part) of the stomach is wrapped, or plicated, around the inferior part of the esophagus, preventing herniation of the stomach through the hiatus in the diaphragm and the reflux of gastric acid.
 The procedure is now commonly performed laparoscopically.
-With proper patient selection, laparoscopic fundoplication studies in the 21st century have indicated relatively low complication rates, quick recovery, and relatively good long term results.
+With proper patient selection, laparoscopic fundoplication studies in the 21st century have indicated relatively low complication rates, quick recovery, and relatively good long-term results.

 Regarding the discussion of partial versus complete fundoplication procedures, significant variations in the postoperative outcome emphasize the increased prevalence of dysphagia after Nissen.
-The statistics given support the superiority of laparoscopic over traditional surgery, owing to the greater aesthetic result, shorter admission time – with lower costs – and faster social reintegration.
+The statistics support the superiority of laparoscopic over traditional surgery, owing to the greater aesthetic result, shorter admission time, lower costs, and faster social reintegration.

 Epidemiology

-Incidence of hiatal hernias increases with age; approximately 60% of individuals aged 50 or older have a hiatal hernia.
+The incidence of hiatal hernia increases with age; approximately 60% of individuals aged 50 or older have a hiatal hernia.
 Of these, 9% are symptomatic, depending on the competence of the lower esophageal sphincter (LES).
 95% of these are "sliding" hiatal hernias, in which the LES protrudes above the diaphragm along with the stomach, and only 5% are the "rolling" type (paraesophageal), in which the LES remains stationary, but the stomach protrudes above the diaphragm.

 Hiatal hernias are most common in North America and Western Europe and rare in rural African communities.
 Some have proposed that insufficient dietary fiber and the use of a high sitting position for defecation may increase the risk.